 - Line a small baking dish with baking paper.
 Make sure there's enough around the sides to cradle the vegetables and the cooking juices.

-- Pack in the quartered onion and beetroots, drizzle with pomegranate molasses, vinegar, 2 tbsp of the olive oil, and add a little salt.
+- In a small bowl, whisk together the pomegranate molasses, vinegar, 2 tbsp of the olive oil, and a little salt.

 - Cover the dish tightly with foil and roast for 45 - 60 minutes.
 The beetroot should be soft when pierced with a knife.
-Set aside to cook for 10 minutes.
+Set aside to cool for 10 minutes.
 Keep the juices.

 - Remove the outer skin from the onion quarters.
 Chop the beetroot and onion coarsely, then pour them into a large bowl, together with the cooking juices.